-ServerSmash is a series of large server versus server events.
-Teams from different Planetside 2 servers meet to do battle across a variety of maps.
-These events are designed to showcase combined arms warfare, requiring a massive amount of coordination; wars that typically p an entire continent.
+ServerSmash was a series of large server versus server events.
+Teams from different Planetside 2 servers met to do battle across a variety of maps.
+These events were designed to showcase combined arms warfare, requiring a massive amount of coordination; wars that typically spanned entire continent.

-ServerSmash is Planetside 2, the way it is meant to be played.
+ServerSmash was Planetside 2, the way it is meant to be played.

 ServerSmash started as an idea between Public Pickup players wanting to fight against each other on a large-scale setting, instead of single base domination matches.
 It was borne of a conversation between Dotz0r, Lanzer, and All3lujah (Lujah).
 They tossed around the idea of their home servers (Connery and Miller) facing off against one another in a scheduled match.
 The event turned out to be a huge success, which prompted them to continue putting matches together for servers to enjoy.

 The first ServerSmashtook place on a pre-released version of Hossin on the Public Test Server (PTS).
 A force of 96 players from Connery and 96 players from Miller battled for Nason’s Defiance in a King-of-the-Hill style fight.
 This match dwarfed almost anything else ever seen in competitive gaming, and the PS2 community rallied to the idea.
 It did not take long for each successive match to grow in frequency and size.
 From that first 96v96 fight, PSB experienced 144v144, 192v192, 240v240, 288v288, 336v336, and even 384v384 sized matches.